-Freudian slips are part of psychoanalysis and are most obviously concerned with “slips of the tongue,” or mistaken speech.
+A Freudian slip is a part of psychoanalysis and is most obviously concerned with “slips of the tongue,” or mistaken speech.
 But, the term also relates to mistaken memory, mishearings, and moments of forgetfulness, and even mistyping.
 The term “Freudian slip” is named after Sigmund Freud, the famous founder of psychoanalysis known for his groundbreaking, and sometimes strange, treatment methods.
 The term was popularized in the book The Psychopathology of Everyday Life, published in 1901.
 Freud referred to the slips as “fehlleistungen,” a German word meaning “faulty functions”.

 In literature, writers are less interested in using the term in order to delve into psychoanalysis as they are in revealing something about their characters.
 A carefully placed “slip of the tongue” might accidentally give away a character’s deepest desires or true thoughts.

 Definition of a Freudian Slip

 A Freudian slip is a clever way of introducing another layer of detail into a scene in a book, poem, play, film, or any other artistic endeavor.
 The term is most closely associated with misspoken words that supposedly reveal something about the person who misspoke them.
 Importantly, the term is associated with the “unconscious,” or the parts of the mind that human beings don’t have active access to but influence judgments and behaviors.
 Sigmund Freud, after whom the term is named, believed that the unconscious thought was the primary driver of human choice.